KosinskiLab/pyTME/README.md

 ### Installation

-There are three ways to get PyTME up and running:
+There are three ways to get pyTME up and running:

 1. **Install from Source:**
 ```bash